DuartBreedt/EduanBreedtBlog/content/blog/what-else-can-physiotherapy-do.md

 of the relations they have acquired over time.

-Having recognized the questions beyond “what is a body” or “what should this body do,” to the limitations of what a body can do, there is an opportunity to assist enable sufferers in breaking free from their limiting relations, be these physical, social, behaviour, and so on.
+Having recognized the questions beyond “what is a body” or “what should this body do,” to the limitations of what a body can do, there is an opportunity to assist sufferers in breaking free from their limiting relations, be these physical, social, behaviour, and so on.
 More interestingly to me, we ourselves can break free from our own limited identities as therapists.
 Deleuze and Guatarri have suggested that through our innate creative potential, by changing our relations, we might become